 1925 – Best’s Great Western Wines is incorporated.

-1927 – Economic depression sees the sale of St Andrews Vineyard.
+1927 – The Great Depression sees the sale of St Andrews Vineyard.

 1930 – Thomson family purchases a vineyard at Swan Hill called Misery Farm – renaming it St Andrews in memory of the first vineyard.

-1938 – Eric Vivian (Viv) Hamill Thomson is born, fourth Thomson generation.
+1938 – Eric Vivian (Viv) Hamill Thomson is born, fourth generation Thomson.

 1949 – Frederick P Thomson dies on a holiday in Hong Kong.